sfu-db/connector-x/docs/intro.md

 ConnectorX will assign one thread for each partition to load and write data in parallel.
 Currently, we support partitioning on **numerical** columns (**cannot contain NULL**) for **SPJA** queries.

-We are now providing federated query support (experimental, PostgreSQL only and do not support partition for now), you can write a single query to join tables from two or more databases.
-JRE (Java Runtime Environment) is required.
+**Experimental: We are now providing federated query support (PostgreSQL only and do not support partition for now), you can write a single query to join tables from two or more databases!
+(JRE >= 1.8 is required)**
 ```python
 import connectorx as cx